jethrocarr/puppet-unifi_video/README.md

 Warning: Do not include a trailing slash on `target` param, it causes unexpected issues with AWS S3 directory browsing.

+Note that this method isn't particularly efficient and can consume considerable CPU when busy.
+I now use my new project [Detectatron](https://github.com/jethrocarr/detectatron) to handle the uploads to S3 using a much faster Java-based connector, as well as performing AI detection across the images.

 ## Requirements